 Approximately 15 students are chosen each year for this special program and course.
 Students selected for the program are required to be in good academic standing and go through a competitive application process that includes personal reflections and academic essays.

 This year’s program

-In the Spring 2020, the Zones of Conflict, Zones of Peace class will be taught by Professor Rogaia Abusharaf and students will revisit the lessons of the expulsion of Arabs during the 1964 revolution in Zanzibar.
+In Spring 2020, the Zones of Conflict, Zones of Peace class was taught by Professor Rogaia Abusharaf and students revisited the lessons of the expulsion of Arabs during the 1964 revolution in Zanzibar.